 Section 1(A).
 The Official Personnel File.
-Each university shall maintain one (1) official personnel file for each employee, located at the primary administrative Human Resources Office for the university.
-The official personnel file will be maintained under conditions that ensure the integrity and safekeeping of the files.
+Each university shall maintain one (1) official personnel file for each employee, accessible either through an online portal or in an administrative Human Resources Office for the university.
+The official personnel file will be maintained under conditions that ensure the security, integrity, and safekeeping of the files.

-Upon reasonable notice, an employee may inspect the records, excluding any confidential reports from previous employers, in his/her official university personnel file; provided that, if the official personnel file is kept at a separate facility, the employee shall, at the university's discretion, either be allowed to go where the file is kept or the file will be brought to the employee for review within five (5) work days of his/her request.
-With the employee's written authorization, his/her Union Steward may inspect the employee's official personnel file, consistent with the time requirements provided herein.
+Upon reasonable notice, an employee may inspect the records, excluding any confidential reports from previous employers, in the employee's official university personnel file within five

+(5) work days of the employee's request.

+With the employee's written authorization authorizing the employee's Union Steward to inspect the employee's official personnel file, consistent with the time requirements provided above.
+By providing such written authorization to the Steward, the employee acknowledges and agrees that the Steward will be able to view personally identifiable information otherwise protected from disclosure.

 No grievance material shall be kept in an employee's official personnel file.

-(B) No information reflecting critically upon an employee except notices of discharge shall be placed in the employee's official personnel file that does not bear the signature of the employee.
-The employee shall be required to sign material to be placed in his/her official personnel file provided the following disclaimer is attached: "Employee's signature confirms only that the supervisor has discussed and given a copy of the material to the employee.
+- (B) No information reflecting critically upon an employee except notices of discharge shall be placed in the employee's official personnel file that does not bear the signature of the employee.
+The employee shall be required to sign material to be placed in the employee's official personnel file provided the following disclaimer is attached: "Employee's signature confirms only that the supervisor has discussed and given a copy of the material to the employee.
 The employee's signature does not indicate agreement or disagreement with the contents of this material."
-If an employee is not available within five (5) working days or refuses to sign the material, the university may place the material in the file provided a statement has been signed by two (2) management representatives and a copy of the document was mailed certified to the employee at his/her address of record.

-- (C) Employees shall be entitled to prepare a written explanation or opinion regarding any critical or allegedly incorrect material placed in his/her official personnel file.
-The employee's explanation or opinion shall be attached to the critical or allegedly incorrect material and shall be included as part of the employee's official personnel record so long as the critical materials remain in the file. - (D) An employee may include in his/her official personnel file a reasonable amount of relevant material such as letters of commendation, licenses, certificates, college course credits and other material that relates creditably on the employee.
+If an employee is not available within five (5) working days or refuses to sign the material, the university may place the material in the file provided a statement has been signed by two (2) management representatives and a copy of the document was mailed certified to the employee at the employee's address of record and sent via email to the employee's University provided email account. - (C) Employees shall be entitled to prepare a written rebuttal regarding any critical or allegedly incorrect material placed in the employee's official personnel file.
+The employee's rebuttal shall be attached to the critical or allegedly incorrect material and shall be included as part of the employee's official personnel record so long as the critical materials remain in the file. - (D) An employee may include in the employee's official personnel file a reasonable amount of relevant material such as letters of commendation, licenses, certificates, college course credits and other material that relates favorably on the employee.
 This material shall be retained for a minimum of three (3) years except that licenses, certificates or college credit information may be retained so long as they remain valid and relevant to the employee's work. - (E) Material reflecting caution, consultation, warning, admonishment, reprimand or other disciplinary action under Article 17, Discipline and Discharge, Section 1 shall be retained for a maximum of three (3) years.
 If requested by the employee in writing, such material however shall be removed after two (2) years, provided there has been no recurrence of the problem or a related problem in that time.